Skip navigation |

 Got an EAL website you want to recommend?
 Let us know by emailing our links editor

-• Local EAL services who can provide EAL information and support
+• Local EAL services which can provide EAL information and support

-Local EAL services who can provide EAL information and support
+Local EAL services which can provide EAL information and support

 • Useful for mainstream staff working with new EAL learners in mainly monolingual areas.
 Straightforward guidance for primary and secondary and a useful collation of resources.